Developer(s) – Nintendo EAD Group No 3 & Monolith Soft

 PEGI – 7

-A throwback to the SNES classic, A Link to the Past, A Link Between Worlds revisited a very similar landscape to that imagined by Nintendo back in 1991 and had arrived with a newer coat of paint in terms of visuals as well as having a modified approach to gameplay with a few new mechanics and features.
+A throwback to the SNES classic, A Link to the Past, A Link Between Worlds revisited a very similar landscape to that imagined by Nintendo back in the early 90s and had arrived with a newer coat of paint in terms of visuals as well as having a modified approach to gameplay with a few new mechanics and features.
 Whilst it doesn’t come very close to matching the same quality as A Link to the Past, in my opinion, I still found it to be a very decent game, and an exciting new take on the Legend of Zelda universe.

 Graphics – 8.5/10

 The newly polished setting from A Link to the Past looks spectacular, with classic locations of the series, such as Death Mountain and Kakariko Village, but throughout the game, the standout feature in terms of visuals was the new dungeons added.
-They’re almost as elaborate and intriguing than the ones found in A Link to the Past, but whilst one of the two early dungeons has a unique boss, the other has a recycled boss.
+They’re almost as elaborate and intriguing as the ones found in A Link to the Past, but whilst one of the two early dungeons has a unique boss, the other has a recycled boss.
 In the latter half of the game, however, the scenery gets much better, when the constant switching between the worlds of Hyrule and Lorule becomes necessary.
 The dungeons in Lorule are a lot more elaborate and original with more unique-looking bosses, which do well do differentiate it as much from A Link to the Past as possible.
 The main problem I have with the game’s graphics is the general enemy design.
 Most are simply recycled 3D versions of the enemies found in A Link to the Past.
-It would’ve been a good idea to throw one or two more new enemies in for good measure, but the game lacks in uniqueness in that respect.
+It would’ve been a good idea to throw one or two more new enemies in for good measure, but the game lacks uniqueness in that respect.
 With most entries in the title, different enemies always seem to be added, but with A Link Between Worlds, the developers seem to have taken a small step back.
 Nevertheless, the game’s overall style does present a mostly even balance between classic and new.
 Mostly with the new dungeons designed.

 Gameplay – 8/10

 For me, this game took some getting into at first.
 For the opening hour or so, it just seemed like I was playing nothing more than a glorified version of A Link to the Past, as it uses virtually the same game mechanics as the 1991 classic.
 But when I first entered Lorule, that was when I found that the game really started to come into its own.
 It is certainly worth persevering through to experience the positive change of gameplay that’s lasts throughout the rest of the game.
 There is a gameplay mechanic new to the series that allows the player to merge Link into walls and traverse along them to reach certain areas.
 This was actually inspired by the Phantom Ganon boss fight from Ocarina of time.
 It’s incorporated early on into the game, but it’s put to better use in the second half, having to be used to solve more elaborate puzzles within more intricate dungeons; its use is even necessitated to fight certain bosses as well.
 There was one other gameplay mechanic that I didn’t like at first, but I grew used to it.
 To get the in-game items that are typically found in dungeons, instead, they are found in a shop, which at first, the player has to rent, and that is taken away every time the player dies in the game.
 At first, I struggled to see the point of it, but after advancing further into the game, I found they could be bought outright for a higher price.
 I realized it was simply to better incorporate the need for the game’s currency, which is fair enough.
-These new mechanics present players with positive changes from the normal features typically found in Zelda games.
+These new mechanics present players with positive changes from the normal features typically found in Zelda games like Breath of the Wild for example.
 They make for a very decent game, overall.

 Controls – 10/10